usaid-cs/yesterday-i-learned/random.md

+1. Multi-column "tree-style" lists, like the ones you find in the Mac Finder, are called [Miller columns](https://en.wikipedia.org/wiki/Miller_columns), reportedly invented by a Mark Miller.
+1. The [Utah teapot](https://en.wikipedia.org/wiki/Utah_teapot) is a 3D rendering benchmark, and an inside joke in some animated movies.
+Naturally then, [it has shown up in Toy Story](https://news.avclub.com/here-s-why-the-same-teapot-has-shown-up-in-toy-story-t-1798254642).
+1. A [Dutch rudder](https://www.urbandictionary.com/define.php?term=Dutch%20Rudder) is having someone jerk you off by moving your own forearm.
+1. Ladies don't share underwear.
+They share everything else.
+1. The plural of *alma mater* (nournishing mother) is *almae matres* (nournishing mothers).
+1. Walking while farting is also called [crop dusting](https://www.urbandictionary.com/define.php?term=crop%20dusting).
 1. You are [supposed](https://www.reddit.com/r/LifeProTips/comments/9lx87k/lpt_be_respectful_of_haunted_house_actors_theyre/) to act scared in a haunted house out of courtesy.
 1. [Interpol](https://en.wikipedia.org/wiki/Interpol) is a real organisation facilitating international police cooperation, and Taiwan is not in it.
 1. "Stories" appeal to people who understand that their social media content will eventually come back to haunt them.